yireo/Yireo_GoogleTagManager2/README.md

 **Also see: https://www.yireo.com/software/magento-extensions/googletagmanager2**

-Version 3.0 and up include only support for GA4.

-**Currently, the `Yireo_GoogleTagManager2` module is being refactored heavily: The architecture is redesigned, GA4 support is being added, GA3 support (aka UA/EE) is being removed, click-events are added and overall there is a huge extensibility being added.
-The refactoring will come available under a new major version 3 and the development takes place in the `3.0-dev` branch of this extension.
-To get started with this easily, first add this GitHub repository as a new composer repository using the command `composer config repositories.yireo-magento2-googletagmanager2 git https://github.com/yireo/Yireo_GoogleTagManager2/`.
-Next, edit your project its `composer.json` file and make sure the entry for this repository is located before the main Magento sources (Mage-OS mirror or Magento Marketplace).
-Next, require the development package via `composer require yireo/magento2-googletagmanager2:dev-3.0-dev`.**
+Currently, the `Yireo_GoogleTagManager2` module has been refactored heavily: The architecture is redesigned, GA4 support is being added, GA3 support (aka UA/EE) is being removed, click-events are added and overall there is a huge extensibility being added.
+The refactoring has come available under a new major version 3.
+If you were not using this extension yet, you can just proceed with the composer installation which will pick this new version.
+If you were using major version 2 in the past, change your `composer.json` to use the new version `^3.0` and then use `composer update` to upgrade.**

 [![Latest Stable Version](https://poser.pugx.org/yireo/magento2-googletagmanager2/v)](//packagist.org/packages/yireo/magento2-googletagmanager2) [![Total Downloads](https://poser.pugx.org/yireo/magento2-googletagmanager2/downloads)](//packagist.org/packages/yireo/magento2-googletagmanager2)  [![License](https://poser.pugx.org/yireo/magento2-googletagmanager2/license)](//packagist.org/packages/yireo/magento2-googletagmanager2)